chrisfroeschl/.dotfiles/README.md

-# zshrc
+# shell
-A zsh configuration file.
+A shell configuration collection.